14th Five-Year Plan: Research and development

 The plan aims to increase China's scientific and technical capabilities.
 China aims to make "major breakthroughs in core technologies" and to prioritize technological self-sufficiency.

 The plan aims to increase R&D spending every year by 7%, with the proportion of that going to basic research increasing from 6% to more than 8%. and aid the development of real-world applications by fostering closer links between business, industry, and academia – historically such links have been weak.
 Businesses will be encouraged to invest in R&D through tax incentives.

-The plan aims to boost quantum information and computing, brain science, semiconductors, seed industry, genetic research, regenerative medicine, biotechnology, clinical medicine and health, and deep space, deep sea and polar exploration.
+The plan aimed to boost quantum information and computing, brain science, semiconductors, seed industry, genetic research, regenerative medicine, biotechnology, clinical medicine and health, and deep space, deep sea and polar exploration.
 The plan prioritizes development towards an integrated communications system, including earth observation and navigation satellites.
+Other technological areas emphasized by the plan included photonics and artificial intelligence.

 The plan set the goal of building four comprehensive national science centers, to be located in Huairou, Zhangjiang, the Greater Bay Area, and Hefei.

 China still is unable to independently develop advanced semiconductors that match the performance of those made in Taiwan or South Korea.
-Acknowledging the challenges that lay ahead, influential officials, entrepreneurs, and academics have evoked the "patriotic spirit of scientists" and called on Chinese students and entrepreneurs to "gnaw on the hard bones" to help China build an independent, controllable semiconductor supply chain.
+Chinese officials, entrepreneurs, and academics have acknowledged this and called for increased research efforts to develop an indigenous semiconductor supply chain.

-China has more than 7,200 licensed seed companies but few have the capability for innovation.
-Tang Renjian, Minister of Agriculture and Rural Affairs, said the ministry is studying a plan to help its animal and plant breeding sector close the gap with foreign countries.

 About a trillion dollars of government funding have been set aside under the technology initiative, part of which will be used by central and local governments to jointly invest in a series of third-generation chip projects, according to people with knowledge of the matter.

-“For our country, technology and innovation is not just a matter of growth," Liu He told a three-story auditorium packed with China's top scientists in a separate meeting in May 2021.
+"For our country, technology and innovation is not just a matter of growth," Liu He told a three-story auditorium packed with China's top scientists in a separate meeting in May 2021.
 "It's also a matter of survival."

+The government supported cultivation of small and medium enterprises (SME) in niche markets, aiming for 10,000 'little giants', which compete directly with German Mittelstand firms.
+By 2024, the number of designated SMEs had already far surpassed the goal.